By Shawn Hendricks

 After completing online registration, each individual will receive an eight-digit registration code to present at the annual meeting’s express registration lane.
 There, the registration code can be entered into a computer and a name tag will be printed.

 Messengers planning to propose resolutions must submit them no later than 15 days prior to the annual meeting.
 Detailed guidelines on submitting resolutions are available at sbcannualmeeting.net under the Messengers/Guests tab.
 Resolutions may be submitted online but must be followed up by a letter of credentials from the submitter’s church.

 Children & students

-Preschool child care and activities for children who have completed grades 1-6 will be housed at the Baltimore Convention Center, the annual meeting site.
-Youth who have completed grades 7-12 will begin their days at the convention center with worship before going into the community for hands-on missions work.
+All activities for children and youth will be housed at America’s Center, the annual meeting site.
+Youth who have completed grades 7-12 will begin their days at the convention center with worship before going into the community for hands-on mission projects.